microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group_list_endpoints.md

-# List ServiceEndpoints
+# List endpoints

-Retrieve a list of serviceEndpoint objects.
+Retrieve a list of endpoint objects.

 ### Prerequisites
 The following **scopes** are required to execute this API: *Group.Read.All* or *Group.ReadWrite.All*